-Daniel glanced to the kitchen as Arty's mother walked out, blonde hair that was tight up in a swirled bun.
-She wore clothes that looked more expensive than the house, and was thin with jewlery that should weigh her down.
+Daniel glanced to the kitchen as Arty's mother walked out, blonde hair that was tied up in a swirled bun.
+She wore clothes that looked more expensive than the house, and was thin with jewelry that should weigh her down.

 "Oh, Arthur, there you are!"
 The older woman made her way across the pale wooden floor, her heels clacking against the floor more loud than they should have been.
 Daniel watched her approach Arty, putting her jeweled hands on the man's cheeks as she smiled to him with perfect red lips.

 "You took so long getting here, I thought I would have to take Geil home with me!" ahe said and laughed, but neither Arty or Jack laughed with her.
 She dropped a hand down Arty's face to his neck, where she toyed with a silver chain that hung around him.
 But then she quickly turned her attention to Daniel after her gaze wandered and found him behind Arty.